striblab/2020-elections-processor/README.md

 #### get_latest_results_sos_summary_with_joins.sh
 Grabs FTP text file results from SOS.
 Runs every 5 cycles to conform to SOS 500 requests per hour limit.

-#### get_sos_supporting_tables.sh
-Needs to be run once to get local versions of lookup tables for municipalities, school districts and question texts.

 ## Live print exporter
 These scripts are also part of this repository.
 Their requirements are included in those listed above.
 The main script is: